CivicActions/ssp-toolkit/docs/controls/AC.md

 ##### Drupal

 The anonymous user role has the least access to the site of all roles.
-Drupal sites can be configured to allow actions indentified by The Project
+Drupal sites can be configured to allow actions identified by The Project

 ### AC-17: Remote Access